Admission and Application Requirements

 The following outline represents the schedule and sequence of classes leading to a Master of Science in Nutrition and Dietetics and completion of the requirements for the Dietetic Internship.

 Please refer to the School of Health Sciences Graduate Handbook and the Kent State University Graduate Schools Catalog for additional information such as course descriptions requirements.
 Refer to the Kent State University Schedule of Classes for course registration information for each semester.

 Program Requirements for Master of Science/Dietetic Internship

 The Kent State University Master of Science in Nutrition/ Dietetic Internship Program is completed in 43 credit hours which includes over 1500 supervised internship practice hours.
 The program is usually finished in 4 semesters and one summer.
 During the semesters, interns go to practice sites 3 days per week and to class two days per week.
 During the summer, interns complete a 12 week, full-time clinical experience in a hospital setting.
+Interns will be required to have a car and auto insurance coverage for the duration of the internship.
 The supervised component of the program must be completed within two years of the start of the program.